allegroai/clearml-docs/docs/guides/reporting/model_config.md

     task.connect_configuration(configuration=config_file_yaml, name="yaml file")

-**ClearML** reports the configurations in the **ClearML Web UI** experiment details **>** **CONFIGURATION** tab **>** **CONFIGURATION OBJECTS** area.
-The JSON file will appear in the **json file** section, and the YAML file will appear **yaml file** section, as specified in the `name` parameter of the `connect_configuration` method.
+**ClearML** reports the configurations in the **ClearML Web UI** experiment details **>** **CONFIGURATION** tab **>** **CONFIGURATION OBJECTS** section.
+The contents of the JSON file will appear in the **json file** object, and the contents of the YAML file will appear in the **yaml file** object, as specified in the `name` parameter of the `connect_configuration` method.

 ![image](../../img/examples_reporting_config.png)

 ### Configuration dictionary

-Connect a configuration dictionary to a Task by creating a dictionary, and then calling the [Task.connect_configuration](../../references/sdk/task.md#connect_configuration) method with the dictionary and the section name as arguments.
+Connect a configuration dictionary to a Task by creating a dictionary, and then calling the [Task.connect_configuration](../../references/sdk/task.md#connect_configuration) method with the dictionary and the object name as arguments.
 After the configuration is connected, **ClearML** tracks changes to it.

     model_config_dict = {
         'CHANGE ME': 13.37,